blohmeier/cka/udemy_cka/networkingCommands.md

 Ingress Networking
 #get from http://<IP address>:38080 to http://my-online-store.com
 #1 Prevent users from entering IP address each time by configuring DNS server to point to IP of nodes.
-#2 Save users from remembering port number by adding additional layer between DNS server and cluster (e.g., proxy-server) that proxies requests on port 80 to port 38080 on your cluster nodes.
+#2 Save users from remembering port number by:
+    A. adding additional layer between DNS server and cluster (e.g., proxy-server) that proxys requests on port 80 to port 38080 on your cluster nodes.
+    B.  Pointing your DNS to this proxy-server.
+Users can now access your app using "my-online-store.com".